-Claim: Developmentally disabled adult captures delivery person, Jehovah's Witness, or salesperson after mistaking him for a troll.
+A developmentally disabled adult captured a delivery person, Jehovah's Witness, or salesman after mistaking him for a troll.

 [Collected via e-mail, February 2010]